-The practice used patient surveys, comment cards and verbal comments to obtain staff and patients' views about the service.
-We saw an example of a suggestion from patients the practice had acted on.
-Patients commented about the music played in the waiting and reception areas.
-The practice responded by changing the music played.
+The practice used patient surveys, comment cards, verbal comments and staff appraisals to obtain staff and patients' views about the service.
+We saw examples of suggestions from patients the practice had acted on.
+Patients had asked why the dentist needed to know certain information that was asked for on the medical history form.
+In response to this the practice had created a display for the waiting room explaining why that information was important for the dentist.